Common name: American Elk

 At the zoo: A herd of 5 females, and males Manny (9y) & Manoah (9y)

 They graze on leaves, grasses, shoots and sedges.

-American Elk are the largest of the elk family, weighing up to 1,300 pounds.
-They have the largest set of antlers in their family growing up to an inch a day and can get up to 4 feet long.
+American Elk are the largest of the elk family, weighing up to 500 kilograms.
+They have the largest set of antlers in their family growing up to 2.5cm a day and can get up to 1.2m long!
 They prefer to live in open areas, mountain ranges and forests with lots of grasses to graze on.